 Dennis Marshall first became involved with the Club in the Mid Eighties, through his interest in football and in particular, that of his son Wayne.
 Dennis stood down from the Committee in 2006 mainly through poor health, but as his health seemed to improve for a while, he again began attending meetings until 2008.

 Dennis held various roles within the Club over the years.
 He was an Assistant Manager for the team that Wayne played in.
 The team had at least three Managers, but Dennis remained Assistant Manager throughout.
 When that team came to a close after the Under 18 age group, he became involved in organising the colts section of the Club at Tubbenden Lane.
-Dennis was not only excellent with the youngsters, he was also very well organised.
+Dennis was not only excellent with the youngsters, but he was also very well organised.

 When others succeeded him in that role, not nearly as well at times, he turned his attention to helping out on the Groundstaff and here again, made a huge contribution to the running of the Club.